 The internal planning was extremely important as there was no room to build further back to increase the internal area of the house without severe detriment to the very small rear yard.
 With this setback maintained, the internal planning was crucial to improve the functional layout and also fit in a stair to access the upper addition.

 Some of these methods included introducing a banquette seat to the front of the kitchen bench which freed up valuable living space.
 The laundry is located in the hallway at the top of the stairs.
-The front-facing roof deck is accessed from here and returning back along with the stair void you enter the master bedroom.
+The front-facing roof deck is accessed from here and returning back along with the stair void you enter the primary bedroom.
 Beyond is the rear deck which is curtained by the operable aluminium screen that not only provides privacy but protection from the western summer sun.

 Returning back to the east, takes you through the walk-in robe, into the ensuite and back out to the eastern deck.
 Using room to room movement in the “doughnut” plan reduces the extent of a wasted egress area, more comfortable spaces as well as allowing excellent cross ventilation to all of the upper rooms.